catofe/rock-paper-scissors/README.md

 The program will be split into three modules and the main program with each module being encapsulated within a file.
 Each module must implement its functionalities in a function that may or may not return a value.
 This allows for easy usage of the code in different parts of the progam.

+On the other hand, the main program is responsible for calling the functions that are implemented within the modules to form a program that allows users to play rock paper scissors in the terminal/command prompt

 ### Module Layout

 ### Module Architecture